SpartzInc/automation_object/docs/README.md

 ```

 As you can see from the small hypothetical example above, you can define screens, elements in YAML configurations and
-work with the elements through AutomationObject::Framework instance.
+work with the elements through AutomationObject::Framework instance object.

 Here is the combined simple YAML configuration for the hypothetical example above:
 ```